Read interviews with two students from the MSc programme in Environment and Development:

-An education for development
+An Education for Development

 Canadian Sarah d'Apollonia studies Environment and Development at University of Copenhagen.
 "One of my favorite things about this course is that it is very international.
 There are people from all kinds of different backgrounds" she says.
-She’s fond of the Danish tradition for group work, the one-on-one relationship to the professors and the city itself.
-"It’s very dynamic and it’s very sustainable.
-Everybody is always on a bicycle here.
-You can’t be bored in this city."

-Why did you choose the MSc in Environment and Development?
+Why did you choose the programme?

 I chose this programme because I’m interested in both agricultural and developmental work, and I think this programme is a nice mixture of both the theoretical and practical work in this field.

 Why did you choose to go to Copenhagen?